ccarteronline/FusionDemoApp/README.md

 ### Changes

-  - Edited CSS for mobile responsiveness
+  - Add items to JSON structure from the view
-  - Added links to left side bar for media queries
+  - Remove items from JSON structure from the view
-  - Added dialog to confirm JSON structure was updated
+  - Add Material Design styles to input